When the Krampus gets around in Salzburg

 The Krampus Run in Gnigl runs from Turnerstraße, where the groups gather, along Linzer Bundesstraße (towards the city) and Schillinghofstraße.
 There you can see up to 900 Krampus journeymen, Nikolos and basket bearers up to mischief.
 Kid friendly event!

-For overnight we recommend this Naturidyll Hotel Hammerschmiede in Anthering *, which is only about 15 minutes outside of Salzburg in the middle of the forest.
+For overnight we recommend this Naturidyll Hotel Hammerschmiede in Anthering *, (advertisement) which is located only about 15 minutes outside of Salzburg in the middle of the forest.

 Travel Arrangements: